Yext SEO Landing Page Case Study - Double-Time vs Yext

 Double-Time vs Yext

 Recently, Yext contacted one of our clients and offered them "Yext Local Landing Pages" service.
 They spoke with our client's new marketing manager and used technical jargon (and insignificant examples) to make a convincing case.
 Yext created a bunch of new landing pages to replace the existing pages, which had been developed and maintained by us.

-When it came time to publish the new pages, we raised many red flags to our client.
+When it came time to publish the new pages, we were able to review the pages and then raised many red flags to our client.
 It was now Double-Time vs Yext.
 Who had the best landing pages?
 What would the client do?
 Who would they choose and why?

 As a client, what do you do when you have two companies but you don't know which is the best?
 You turn to a non-biased, credible third party to do the research and make the decision for you.

-Our client consulted with a third party and received their analysis and recommendation.
+Our client consulted with a reputable third party and received their analysis and recommendation.
 Our landing pages would remain.
-Double-Time had defeated Yext in their attempt to "take over" perfectly good, well-performing landing pages.
+Double-Time had defeated Yext in their attempt to replace perfectly optimized, well-performing landing pages.
 Additionally, we solidified our relationship with our client and gained the trust (and respect) of the new marketing manager, who then realized Yext had taken advantage of them.

-After this decision was made, we were relieved - it was obvious that switching the landing pages would have significantly hurt our client's SEO (as confirmed by the third party), and therefore would have significantly hurt their sales.
-After our relief subsided, we then realized this was actually a case study.
-A third party had just confirmed (through analysis and testing) that our landing page design, SEO practices, etc. were better than, and even outperformed, Yext (a large corporation).
+After this decision was made, we were relieved on behalf of our client - it was obvious that switching the landing pages would have significantly hurt our client's SEO (as confirmed by the third party), and therefore would have significantly hurt their sales.
+After our relief subsided, we then realized this was actually an excellent case study.
+A third party had just confirmed (through non-biased analysis and testing) that our landing page design, SEO practices, etc. were better than, and even outperformed, Yext (a large corporation).

 *Our client and the third party company remain anonymous for this blog post, but are available upon request (they serve as a reference for this story as well as our services).